Mary had a long and very happy career as a school secretary and it was through the school that she developed her passion for sailing.

-I was born in 1935 so at four years old, when war was declared with Germany, we left London and were evacuated to Rayleigh in Essex, about six miles from Southend-on-Sea.
-We had lots of air-raids as the bombers followed the estuary from Southend up the Thames to London but luckily we only had the odd stray bombs dropped on our village on their way back home to Germany.
-We were given Morrison shelters for inside of the house: heavy steel top surrounded on four sides by a metal mesh where all the family slept until the ‘All Clear’ siren sounded.
+I was born in 1935 and at four years old, when war was declared with Germany, we left London and were evacuated to Rayleigh in Essex, about six miles from Southend-on-Sea.
+We had lots of air-raids as the bombers followed the estuary from Southend up the Thames to London, but luckily we only had the odd stray bombs dropped on our village on their way back home to Germany.
+We were given Morrison shelters for the inside of the house – a heavy steel top surrounded on four sides by a metal mesh where all the family slept until the ‘All Clear’ siren sounded.

-At fifteen, we had a choice of leaving school or have another year at school to take an extra course on shorthand and typing which I jumped at.
+At 15 we had a choice of leaving school or have another year at school to take an extra course on shorthand and typing, which I jumped at.
 It certainly opened many doors when applying for jobs in the future.
-When qualified, I left school aged sixteen and went to a firm of chartered accountants in Southend.
-I found the work very exacting and hard at first but gradually enjoyed it and stayed there for eight years.
-In 1957, I wanted to spread my wings and see the bright lights of London and so was pleased that I was accepted by a large firm of chartered accountants.
+When qualified, I left school aged 16 and went to a firm of chartered accountants in Southend.
+I found the work very exacting and hard at first, but gradually enjoyed it and stayed there for eight years.
+In 1957 I wanted to spread my wings and see the bright lights of London and so was pleased to be accepted by a large firm of chartered accountants.
 I was lucky to be chosen to work for one of the ten partners in the firm.
-Everything on a much larger scale than Southend and found the atmosphere totally different from the one-man-band in Southend.
-We were treated like gold-dust and very much appreciated for our work.
+Everything was on a much larger scale than Southend and I found the atmosphere totally different from the one-man-band in Southend.
+We were treated like gold dust and very much appreciated for our work.
 Even had two commissionaires to take our letters down to my boss for signature and return them to you for putting in envelopes and posting.

 The lost property was given to me and dealt with depending on value.